11 min read

 Networking isn't optional.
 Most jobs aren't posted.
 Get involved in ISACA, ISSA, or ISC2 chapters.
 Attend BSides events.
 The handshake matters more than the certification in many cases.

 Don't oversell.
 Hiring managers consistently flag candidates who list everything they've ever touched without being able to discuss it intelligently.
-Honesty about what you know and eagerness to learn what you don't goes further than a padded resume.
+Honesty about what you know, and eagerness to learn what you don't, goes further than a padded resume.

 Document everything.
 Keep detailed notes on projects, problems solved, and lessons learned.
 This builds your portfolio and demonstrates communication skills that employers value, especially in GRC and awareness roles.
+Personally I use Obsidian and Notion to keep detailed notes but you can use what ever works for you.

 Summary